A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Abstract

 \section{Abstract}

-We give a protocol for producing certifiable randomness from a single untrusted quantum device that is polynomial-time bounded.
-The randomness is certified to be statistically close to uniform from the point of view of any computationally unbounded quantum adversary, that may share entanglement with the quantum device.
-The protocol relies on the existence of post-quantum secure trapdoor claw-free functions, and introduces a new primitive for constraining the power of an untrusted quantum device.
-We show how to construct this primitive based on the hardness of the learning with errors (LWE) problem, and prove that it has a crucial adaptive hardcore bit property.
-The randomness protocol can be used as the basis for an efficiently verifiable ``test of quantumness'', thus answering an outstanding challenge in the field.
+We consider a new model for the testing of untrusted quantum devices, consisting of a single polynomial time bounded quantum device interacting with a classical polynomial time verifier.
+In this model we propose solutions to two tasks --- a protocol for efficient classical verification that the untrusted device is ``truly quantum," and a protocol for producing certifiable randomness from a single untrusted quantum device.
+Our solution relies on the existence of a new cryptographic primitive for constraining the power of an untrusted quantum device : post-quantum secure trapdoor claw-free functions which must satisfy an adaptive hardcore bit property.
+We show how to construct this primitive based on the hardness of the learning with errors (LWE) problem.